nestordemeure/anagram_design/README.md

 ## TODO

+* should normal yes impact redeemed costs?
-* redeeming yes
+* should YesSplits be allowed in yes branches?
-  * gave solver an exhaustive redeeming split adder
+* the heuristic is a bit pessimistic (ne redemption expected) but an accurate one fails